 Deep Purple builds custom machine vision inspection software for Irish manufacturers, working with existing Keyence, Cognex, and Basler camera systems and building to GAMP5 and 21 CFR Part 11 validation standards where required.

 Computer vision applies wherever images contain information that humans currently process manually.
-Deep Purple also has capability in logistics and warehousing (inventory counting, damage detection), agriculture and food production (quality grading, foreign body detection), quarrying (stockpile volume measurement), and insurance (damage assessment from field photographs).
+Deep Purple also has capability in logistics and warehousing (inventory counting, damage detection), agriculture and food production (quality grading, foreign body detection), and insurance (damage assessment from field photographs).

 If your business captures images as part of its operations, start with a feasibility conversation.